godarayudhvir/CAI-MD/1. WSL/Windows Subsystem for Linux.md

 If you run `pwd`, you’ll receive `/home/cyberalliance` as your output, and if you run `ls`, you’ll receive `files` as your output.

 Another important symbol to be familiar with is `~` which stands for the home directory of your machine.
-Here, our home directory is called `/home/cyberalliance` cyberalliancehe sammy user, but on a local machine it may be your cyberallianceame as in `sammy-shark/`.
+Here, our home directory is called `/home/cyberalliance` for our user.

 You can type the following from anywhere on your machine and return to this home directory: